sonatype-nexus-community/nexus-repository-composer/docs/COMPOSER_USER_DOCUMENTATION.md

 You can browse Composer repositories in the user interface inspecting the components and assets and their details, as described in [Browsing Repositories and Repository Groups](https://help.sonatype.com/display/NXRM3/Browsing+Repositories+and+Repository+Groups).

+### Publishing Composer Packages

+If you are authoring your own packages and want to distribute them to other users in your organization, you have to upload them to a hosted repository on the repository manager.
+The consumers can then download it via the repository.

+A Composer package should consist of a zipped archive of the sources containing a `composer.json` file.
+You should be able to determine the vendor and project of the package from the `composer.json` file.
+The version can be determined based on your own particular development process (for example, the version is not required in `composer.json` files and may instead be something like a Git tag for a release depending on your local arrangements and preferences).

+With this information known, the package can be uploaded to your hosted Composer repository (replacing the credentials, source filename, and vendor, project, and version path segments to match your particular distributable):

+`curl -v --user 'user:pass' --upload-file example.zip http://localhost:8081/repository/composer-hosted/packages/upload/vendor/project/version`

+*Note that the relevant information for vendor, project, and version is obtained from the URL you use to upload the zip, not the composer.json file contained in the archive.* This flexible upload mechanism allows you to avoid changing the contents of your `composer.json` in order to upload to Nexus.
+For example, you could write a script to check out new tags from your Git repo, construct the appropriate upload URL, then push the tagged releases from your Git repo to your Nexus hosted repository.